Ever wanted to know how to make pom poms the easy way?

 Perfect for fickle decorators like me!

-Many thanks to the lovely team at Laura Ashley for sending the gorgeous blanket and basket for the purposes of styling this post.
+Many thanks to the lovely team at Laura Ashley for sending the gorgeous basket for the purposes of styling this post.

 Pin ‘How To Make Pom Poms Using a Pom Pom Maker’ for later…